darwinia-network/darwinia-docs-deprecated/content/en/wiki-us-tokens.md

     - Spec: TRC20
     - Precision: 18
     - Smart Contract Address（Tron): TL175uyihLqQD656aFx3uhHYe1tyGkmXaW
-  - Darwinia Mainnet
-    - Spec: Native
-    - Precision: 9
-    - Smart Contract Address: /

 - Total Supply: Initial circulation (2 Billion)，hard cap (10 Billion) in around 40 years

-> The initial supply of RING is 2 billion, the maximum supply(Cap) is 10 billion.
-Currently, Darwinia Mainnet and its transaction haven’t launched yet.
-The initial supply is recorded in the Darwinia Genesis File.
-ERC20 RING and TRC20 RING are tokens on other public blockchain derived from Native RING.
-Current circulating RING (including ERC20/TRC20 derived tokens) is around 1.6 billion.

 - Inflation Model: New RINGs are minted and distributed through the staking system and treasure as block producing rewards at a variable rate, see Inflation Model section below.